Aliens in the Attic: Video game

 A video game based on the movie of the same name released on August 4, 2009, in North America, followed by an international release on August 6, 2009.

 The game developers were Revistronic for the Wii, PlayStation 2, and Microsoft Windows platforms and Engine Software for the Nintendo DS, published by Playlogic.
-The game following the storyline of the movie and it was available for Wii, PlayStation 2, Nintendo DS, and Microsoft Windows.
+The game following the storyline of the movie and it was available for Wii, PlayStation 2, Microsoft Windows, and Nintendo DS.

 The game also offers players two different gameplay perspectives depending upon which video game platform players choose.
 The game allows to play as Tom, Hannah, Jake, or Sparks, Skip, Tazer and Razor across 15 missions.

 Although the game is based on the movie, Tazer is renamed to “Spike” in this video game adaptation for unknown reasons.
 This new name is seen in the in-game dialogue and booklet and game cover.